Why Code P0725 Appears When Your Car Runs Out Of Fuel

 Characteristics Values

-Cause Engine speed sensor or circuit malfunction
+Cause Problem with the engine speed sensor or circuit

 shunfuel